ashtrail/thoughtfulinquiry.com/content/resources/personality-typology.md

 A concise repository of the best resources I've found regarding the various personality typology systems I enjoy.

-This page is a work in progress, I'll add more systems and content with time.
+This page is a work in progress.
+I'll add more content with time.
+If you'd like me to add a specific system I've mentioned somewhere in priority [send me an email](/contact).
+I'm much more likely to invest the time and energy if I know at least one person is interested.

 ## MBTI